 The Bank is required to maintain average balances with the Federal Reserve Bank.
 The Bank has implemented a deposit reclassification program which allows the Bank to reclassify a portion of transaction accounts to nontransaction accounts for reserve purposes.
 The deposit reclassification program was provided by a third-party vendor, and has been approved by the Federal Reserve Bank.
-At December 31, 2020, and 2019, the Bank was subject to maintaining an average balance of \$-0- and \$776.
+Generally, the Company is required to maintain average reserve balances with the Federal Reserve Bank based upon outstanding balances of deposit transaction accounts.
+However, as announced on